guiperry/agent-auditor/documentation/docsify/deployment/EC2_COST_MANAGEMENT.md

    ```bash
    ansible-galaxy collection install amazon.aws
    ```
-3. An existing EC2 instance with the tag "Name:AEGONG-Server" (or modify the tag in the configuration)
+3. An existing EC2 instance with the tag "Name:agent-auditor" (or modify the tag in the configuration)

 ## Usage